 One thing we always ask someone who sends a plot summary with the question, “Is this a fix-it?” is, “What is your fix-it element?”
 Weirdly, most people couldn’t answer easily.
 And that’s the key.
 You, as the participant, need to be able to articulate what you’re fixing.
 Outside of some basic guidelines, it’s not up to the challenge moderators to define what can or cannot be fixed or how that fix should be implemented.
-If you can’t pick ou the fix, don’t expect the moderators to do it.
+If you can’t pick out the fix, don’t expect the moderators to do it.
 (Hint: fix-it is a hugely common trope that can be found in most stories with a canon element.
-Don’t over think it.)
+Don’t overthink it.)

 If you can talk to your fix and explain how it ripples in your story, then it should qualify.
 Ultimately, you have to be the judge of your own plot.

-A couple common, generic questions:
+A couple of common, generic questions:

 Q: Can a pairing be a fix-it?

 A: Yes.
 How is fixing that pairing central to your story/theme?
 If the pairing is the fix, the pairing should be central to the story, and there has to be some sort of canon hook.
 You can’t have a pairing fix-it in a high-school AU, for instance.